dkuratko/Asset-Forecasting-Portfolio-Optimization/README.md

 price_df.csv and signals_df.csv are for the DRL model.

-prices-2019.csv and signals-2019.csv are also for the DRL model. via gitbub linked below
+prices-2019.csv and signals-2019.csv are also for the DRL model. via github linked below

 lstm_data_v2.csv is a custom dataset for the 'own_data_lstm' function.